 A: What a loaded question!
 Can we say everything?
 Just kidding.
-First, we want to teach our child to be a good person and to treat people the way they want to be treated, with love and compassion.
-We want to teach him or her the difference between right and wrong and that hard work and generosity pays off.
-We want to teach them how to be the best version of themselves and how to make this world a better place.
-We want them to know that they can do hard things.
-We will teach them to pray, how to deal with stressful situations and that no matter what, they will always have our love and support.
-We want to teach them to respect their elders and authority.
-We plan to teach our children how to make tough decisions and be productive citizens in society.
-We will teach them how to be independent and responsible adults.
-We want to teach them gratitude and to give to others even when it is difficult or unpopular.
-We want our child how to speak up for those who may not have a voice and that sometimes life is tough, but they are tougher.
-We plan to teach them all this along with how to tie their shoes, ride a bike and write their name.
+First and most importantly, we will teach your child to love others as Christ loves us, how to be a good person and to treat people the way they want to be treated.
+We will teach him or her the difference between right and wrong and that hard work and generosity pay off, and how to be the best version of themselves and to make this world a better place.
+We want them to know that they can do hard things and we will teach them to pray, how to deal with stressful situations and that no matter what, they will always have our love and support.

 Q: What will you tell your child about his or her birthmom?

 A: Your child will know that your decision was one of the most loving and selfless decisions that anyone could ever make, because you loved them and wanted a life that you were not able to give them.
 They will also know that you are an answered prayer to us and how much we love you for the miracle of giving us the gift to become their mom and dad.

 Q: Are you active in your church?
 Tell us about your activities.